 Working on your technique and learning some drills will help you crack the elusive “effortless” swim stroke.

-It is useful to have a friend video you swimming once in a while.
+It is useful to have a friend video you swimming once a month.
+You will see things that astound you ( as most of us have never seen ourselves swimming).
 You may be able to pick out a few points to work on to improve your stroke that you were unaware of.
+Or better yet, submit your video to an online swim coach who can instantly see the 1-2 aspects you need to work on to correct the problem and make your life a lot easier.

 Why is it breathing so difficult in the water?